I am a Professor of Extragalactic Astronomy at Leiden Observatory

 and an H. N. Russell Postdoctoral Fellow at Princeton University (2007-2010).

-I obtained my Ph.D. at Leiden Observatory in 2007, working with Professors Pieter van Dokkum
+I obtained my Ph.D. cum laude from Leiden Observatory in 2007, working with Professors Pieter van Dokkum

 at Yale and Marijn Franx at Leiden.